-Tacoma schools warns of online ‘penny challenge’
+Washington school district warns of online ‘penny challenge’

-TACOMA — The Tacoma School District warned parents about a potentially dangerous “penny challenge” spreading on social media.
+TACOMA, Wash.
+(AP) — A Washington state school district warned parents about a potentially dangerous “penny challenge” spreading on social media.

-The district said a middle-school student in the district took part in the online trend last week, KOMO-TV reports.
+The Tacoma School District said a middle school student in the district took part in the online trend last week, KOMO-TV reports.

 The school district provided a photo of a burned electrical wall outlet resulting from the penny challenge.
 No injuries were reported.

-Social-media users are challenged to record a video of themselves sliding a penny between a partially plugged-in cellphone charger and a wall outlet, officials said.
+Social media users are challenged to record a video of themselves sliding a penny between a partially plugged-in cell phone charger and a wall outlet, officials said.

 Users are asked to film and post the results on the TikTok video-sharing channel.